 Diagnostic skills are used to assess clients of all age groups.
 Assessment of health and developmental status is done through interview, inspection, palpation, percussion, and auscultation.

-Prerequisite: RN Students.
+Prerequisite: Acceptance to the RN-BSN Program; completion of NURS 207 and NURS 225..

 Offered: Fall, Spring.